david-diaz-26/Flower-Classification-Api-Server/README.md

 This FastAPI server accepts flower images, classifies the flower species using a pre-trained TensorFlow Keras model, and generates a detailed description using the Ollama LLM.
 There is a baseline model which is just a CNN model, and there will be 2 transer learning models...

+## IMPORTANT: baseline_model.keras is not in the branch because of size, will have to download from the google drive and place in directory.

 ## Definitions

 - ngrok: A secure tunneling service that exposes a local server to the internet by creating a public URL forwarding to a local port.
 Useful for testing and sharing locally hosted applications without deploying them.